-Most states have laws which require the plaintiff’s attorney to submit proof of the defendants negligence at the beginning of a medical malpractice case.
-Massachusetts General Law chapter 231, section 60B states that after a lawsuit is filed, the plaintiff’s lawyer must make an Offer of Proof to a three person tribunal, consisting of a superior court judge, physician from the same field of practice as the defendant, and an attorney authorized to practice in the commonwealth.
+Most states have laws which require the plaintiff’s attorney to submit proof of the defendant’s negligence at the beginning of a medical malpractice case.
+Massachusetts General Law chapter 231, section 60B states that after a lawsuit is filed, the plaintiff’s lawyer must make an Offer of Proof to a three-person tribunal, consisting of a superior court judge, physician from the same field of practice as the defendant, and an attorney authorized to practice in the commonwealth.

-If you think you have a medical malpractice claim, it is a prudent to get a copy of your medical records as soon as possible.
+If you think you have a medical malpractice claim, it is prudent to get a copy of your medical records as soon as possible.
 Medical records are important pieces of evidence in malpractice claims.
 Even if you have all of your records in order, due to the complexity of modern medicine, malpractice claims require complex litigation because of the various issues that may be involved.
 Some key points about medical records in Massachusetts include:

 Given the nature of malpractice litigation, it is important to choose a knowledgeable and trustworthy firm to handle your medical malpractice claim.
-At Sweeney Merrigan Law, our Boston medical malpractice lawyers will investigate your claim immediately and fight to get you the compensation you deserve.
+At Sweeney Merrigan Law, LLP, our Boston medical malpractice lawyers will investigate your claim immediately and fight to get you the compensation you deserve.
 Contact us for a free consultation today and see how we can restore your peace of mind.